MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

     - Q# and C# ([Set up a Q# and .NET environment](xref:microsoft.quantum.install-qdk.overview.standalone#q-and-other-ides))
 - If you already have the QDK installed, make sure you have [updated the QDK](xref:microsoft.quantum.update-qdk) (and the [Python qsharp package](xref:microsoft.quantum.update-qdk#update-the-qsharp-python-package), if applicable) to the latest version.

-## In this tutorial, you'll learn how to

-- Create a Q# project.
-- Prepare your development environment for writing quantum programs in Q#.
-- Understand how Q# programs are structured.
-- Work with qubits and superposition to build a quantum random number generator.

 ## Creating a Q# project

 The first thing you need to do is to create a new Q# project.
 This tutorial uses the environment based on [Q# applications with VS Code](xref:microsoft.quantum.install-qdk.overview.standalone#q-and-other-ides), but you can use your preferred IDE.

-To create a new project in VS Code:
+To create a new project in Visual Studio Code:

 1. Click **View** -> **Command Palette** and select **Q#: Create New Project**.
 2. Click **Standalone console application**.